Working with Connector SDK

 configuration.json

-file in the root directory of your connector project. - Use it for the initial deployment.
+file in your project’s root directory. - Use it for deployment.

 {